 2022).
-While, the inflation rate in Germany is of +10.0% in November 2022 (German Statistics Office). • Office Building, 18%; Commercial building, 17,5% ( German Statistics Office ).
-Raw materials Procurement Price / Cost September 2022 German energy supply is largely based on imported gas from Ukraine, Russia, and Belarus.
-According to BAUINDUSTRIE, 1/3 of German construction companies get their raw materials from these countries and 39% complain about production obstacles due to material shortages (BauIndustrie, July 2022).
+While, the inflation rate in Germany is of +10.0% in November 2022 (German Statistics Office).
+Office Building, 18%; Commercial building, 17,5% (German Statistics Office).
+Raw materials Procurement September 2022 German energy supply is largely based on imported gas from Ukraine, Russia, and Belarus.
+According to BAUINDUSTRIE, 1/3 of German construction companies get their raw materials from these countries and 39% complain about production obstacles due to material shortages (Baulndustrie, July 2022).
 Germany is expected to experience a real shortage as early as the summer of 2022, with prices rising astronomically.
-Percentage of German materials from Russia, Ukraine, or Belarus: 26% natural gas; 40% iron ore; 25% nickel; 75% titanium; 40% bitumen.
+Percentage of German materials from Russia, Ukraine, or Belarus: • 26% natural gas; • 40% iron ore; • 45% steel products; • 25% nickel; • 75% titanium; • 40% bitumen.
 For the time being, most of the materials needed for construction remain available on the market.
 However, material manufacturers are already creating an artificial shortage.
 They are holding back these materials, waiting for prices to rise so that they can make a profit on the world market when the time is right.
-Prices have risen to 100%, driving up the cost of infrastructure projects.
-October 2022 For construction companies, the problem with price increases is that they cannot be passed on to customers (only in exceptional cases) unless price management has been agreed.
-In the survey conducted by Baulndustrie earlier this year, only one in three of the construction companies surveyed said it was possible to agree a price change with the customer.
-29% said that they could not submit adjustments due to the current situation, as they would otherwise be faced with incalculable additional costs, which would be at the expense of their own margin. ⇒ This risk of sharp price increases can only be covered by long-term supply contracts, price escalation clauses or corresponding cost cushions in the supply (BauIndustrie, 2022).
-November 2022 In September 2022, the producer price index for industrial products rose 45.8%.
+Prices have risen to 100%, driving up the cost of infrastructure projects. products rose 45.8%.
 In July, the increase was +37.2%.
 Compared to the previous month, August 2022, the overall index rose by 2.3% in September 2022 and thus increased less strongly than in August (+7.9% compared to July 2022)(Federal Statistical Office, 2022).

 Before the war in Ukraine, 1/3 of gas, oil and coal supplies were Russian.
 Germany quickly diversified its energy suppliers: The share of Russian oil has dropped from 35% to 12%; The share of Russian coal has dropped from 50% to 8%; The share of Russian gas has fallen from 55% to 35% (OECD, June 2022).
-October 2022 Germany still relies on Russian gas for more than 30% of its supplies.
-November 2022 At the end of September 2022, the government passed new regulations allowing the reactivation of retired lignite plants and RWE announced the reactivation of three lignite units at Neurath and Niederaußem, each with a capacity of 300 MW until June 30, 2023 ( Bruegel, November 2022 ).
+0.11.112022 October 2022 Germany still relies on Russian gas for more than 30% of its supplies.
+November 2022 At the end of September 2022, the government passed new regulations allowing the reactivation of retired lignite plants and RWE announced the reactivation of three lignite units at Neurath and Niederaußem, each with a capacity of 300 MW until June 30, 2023 (Bruegel, November 2022).
 December 2022 In Germany, imports from Russia accounted for 2.6% of total imports from January to July 2022.
 In 2021 it had been 2.4%.
-The fact that Russian goods accounted for a higher share of total German imports is due to the strong price increases for raw materials and energy products ( German Statistics Office ).
-Energy cost October 2022 At the end of September 2022, the price of energy in Germany (electricity, gas and fuels) was still 51.8% higher than in September 2021.
+The fact that Russian goods accounted for a higher share of total German imports is due to the strong price increases for raw materials and energy products (German Statistics Office).
+Energy cost October 2022 2 At the end of September 2022, the price of energy in Germany (electricity, gas and fuels) was still 51.8% higher than in September 2021.
 Since January 2021, this represents an overall increase of 68.82% (General Statistical Office, September 2022).